adityachaudhari24/aws-solutions-architect-associate-notes/README.md

   - Dedicated Hosts are more expensive but provide more control over instance placement
   - Dedicated Instances are cheaper but offer less control over placement

+- For scenarios involving AWS service interactions (e.g., ECS → SQS), task roles are always more secure than instance roles or static credentials.
+This aligns with AWS’s security pillar in the Well-Architected Framework.
+- Security groups do not control access to managed AWS services such as Amazon SQS.
+Instead, security groups control incoming traffic to instances and outgoing traffic from instances.
+- You cannot create an encrypted snapshot of an unencrypted DB instance.
+However, you can encrypt a copy of the unencrypted snapshot and restore the snapshot to a new DB instance.
+- Use `OAC (origin Access Control)` with CloudFront → Lock S3 access to CloudFront only.
+Users get files via CF, not directly from S3.

   ⭐⭐⭐⭐⭐⭐ Design Resilient Architectures ⭐⭐⭐⭐⭐⭐